schifzt/numberlink-milp-solver/README.md

 # optimal-connect-points
-minimize or maximize a path lengh which connect points with same number
+optimize a total lengh of paths connecting points with the same number.

 ```text
 minimize path length              maximize path length